ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Triggering imported (static) handlers
 -------------------------------------

 Imports are processed before the play begins, so the name of the import no longer exists during play execution, but the names of the individual imported tasks do exist.
-To use the ``restart apache`` task with static re-use, you must refer to the name of each task or tasks within the imported file.
+To use the ``restart apache`` task with static re-use, refer to the name of each task or tasks within the imported file.
 For example, with the task file shown above:

 .. code-block:: yaml